RedPenguin101/Notes_Clojure/Notes2.md

 * `(into to-seq from-seq)` puts the elements from one seq into another
 * `into` can be used to type-coerce `(into [] my-list)`
 * `(concat seq1 seq2)` takes all elements of 2 or more seqs and combines them into one. (treats strings as seqs of chars)
+* `interleave` takes 2 or more collections and interleaves them
+* `interpose` is like interleave, but with a scalar as one of the args
+* `mapcat` is a combination of concat and map, concatenating the results of a map.
+Useful for flattening nested structures

 # Conditional